Aliases for COPG1 Gene

 External Ids for COPG1 Gene

 GeneCards Summary for COPG1 Gene

 COPG1 (Coatomer Protein Complex Subunit Gamma 1) is a Protein Coding gene.
-Among its related pathways are Vesicle-mediated transport and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include binding and structural molecule activity.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include binding and structural molecule activity.
 An important paralog of this gene is COPG2.

 UniProtKB/Swiss-Prot for COPG1 Gene

 The coatomer is a cytosolic protein complex that binds to dilysine motifs and reversibly associates with Golgi non-clathrin-coated vesicles, which further mediate biosynthetic protein transport from the ER, via the Golgi up to the trans Golgi network.
 Coatomer complex is required for budding from Golgi membranes, and is essential for the retrograde Golgi-to-ER transport of dilysine-tagged proteins.
 In mammals, the coatomer can only be recruited by membranes associated to ADP-ribosylation factors (ARFs), which are small GTP-binding proteins; the complex also influences the Golgi structural integrity, as well as the processing, activity, and endocytic recycling of LDL receptors.
 Required for limiting lipid storage in lipid droplets.
 Involved in lipid homeostasis by regulating the presence of perilipin family members PLIN2 and PLIN3 at the lipid droplet surface and promoting the association of adipocyte triglyceride lipase (PNPLA2) with the lipid droplet surface to mediate lipolysis (By similarity).